-Thomas's Academy will continue to be operated by the Thomas's Academy Trust.
-There are no plans to significantly change the structure of the Trust or the operational structure, aims and activities of the school.
+Thomas's Academy continues to be operated by the Thomas's Academy Trust.
+There are no immediate plans to significantly change the structure of the Trust or the operational structure, aims and activities of the school.
+The Governing Board continually reviews the status of the relationship with Thomas's London Day Schools and assesses all options available to it which may benefit the school.

-In the medium to long term, the trustees are focused on developing plans that will enable the Academy to become financially secure.
-The financial result for the fiscal year 2022/2023 has increased the brought forward surplus on operating reserves.
+In the medium to long term, the trustees are focused on developing plans that will enable the Academy to become financially secure and in increasing the school roll in light of a declining birth rate.

+The financial result for the fiscal year 2023/2024 has decreased the brought forward surplus on operating reserves.
 The intention is to generate an operating surplus each year in order to build an appropriate level of reserves on the Balance Sheet in future years.